shankarananth/Keras-Nonlinear-Regression/README.md

 # Keras Nonlinear Regression

-Non Linear Regression example with Keras
+## Non Linear Regression example with Keras

+_Example application to demonstrate non-linear regression using Keras and Tensorflow backend